 Toward that goal, we are offering two categories of research awards so that stakeholders within the domains of medicine, social services, and public health can engage with one another on equal footing.
 Recognizing that theory, rather than practice, sometimes dominates research, the CFP emphasizes the importance of an action plan—we want to know how you will put new scientific knowledge to work in service to health equity.

 To live their healthiest lives, people need services similar to what my grandfather enjoyed.
-It’s why S4A looks forward to your proposal for linking systems to advance health equity.
+It’s why S4A invests in research that examines how linking systems can advance health equity.

 Jacquelynn Y. Orr is a program officer in the Research, Evaluation, and Learning unit.
 As a strategic liaison to RWJF’s efforts to transform health and healthcare systems, she draws upon her extensive skills in physician practice management, medical education, healthcare delivery, public health, and health disparities research.